 On The Water

 From those quiet secluded streams to deep sea action, there’s enough to tempt every kind of angler in Prince William Sound.
 When planning a fishing trip, make your first stop the website for Alaska Department of Fish and Game.
-You’ll find helpful seasonal information and up to date reports on what’s running where, as well as the all important basics on licensing and regulations.
+You’ll find helpful seasonal information and up-to-date reports on what’s running where, as well as the basics on licensing and regulations including details on daily limits.
+It is integral to ecological and fishery health that daily limits are followed.
 Licenses can easily be purchased at local stores.
 You can also buy and print licenses online.
 Eyak River has a special fly-fishing area above the bridge at the outlet of Eyak Lake, which runs from 200 yards below the weir.
 This sanctuary area for returning salmon is open to fishing with an artificial single-hook fly, with a gap between the point and shank of 3/8 inches or less.
 No additional weight may be attached to the line.
 Make sure you consult the current regulation book for waters you intend to fish, as the regulations will contain up-to-date sport fishing laws and legal limits; and be sure to purchase you resident or non-resident fishing license.
 Regulation books and licenses are available at most Cordova sporting shops, the Alaska Department of Fish and Game office and at local grocery stores.
 And – don’t forget the bug and bear spray.
 Sport fishing season in Cordova tends to fill up lodgings very quickly, so make sure to plan your trip well in advance.
 Visit our LODGING page to start checking availability now.
 Bathrooms, fish cleaning stations and trash cans are available – please help to keep these wild places safe and clean by using the designated facilities.
 More info on how to be a safe, legal and ethical angler, download our infographic.